Sabine Winton: Early life and teaching career

 Winton was born in Ober-Ramstadt in West Germany.
 She is the daughter of Hans and Sigrid Fenn.
 In 1973, her family moved from Dieburg to Fairy Meadow near Wollongong, New South Wales.
 In 1975, Winton's family travelled across the Nullarbor Plain to settle in Yanchep, Western Australia.
 Winton attended Yanchep Primary School and then Wanneroo Secondary College where she was President of the Student Council.
 She also played netball at Wanneroo District Netball Association.

 After graduating from Murdoch University with a primary teaching degree, she worked across the state, including in the Goldfields town of Norseman and Fitzroy Crossing in the Kimberley.
 She also worked on the Cocos Keeling Islands before relocating back to Wanneroo to start a family.

 Before being elected in 2017, Winton was a primary school teacher for 27 years, and most recently held the position of Primary Extension and Challenge Coordinator (PEAC) with the Department of Education from 2005-2017, where she also achieved the status of Level 3 classroom teacher.

 Political career

 Election

 Winton was elected in the 2017 State election with a swing of 18.2% towards her, becoming one of 7 people who defeated a sitting Minister at that election.

 In 2021, she was re-elected with a further swing of 19.8%, achieving a two-party preferred result of 78.4% against Paul Miles who ran again.

-Despite waning support in the community and a 21% loss of primary vote she was again re-elected in the 2025 Western Australian state election, becoming the first person to be elected to a third term in the seat of Wanneroo since its creation.
+She was again re-elected in the 2025 Western Australian state election, becoming the first person to be elected to a third term in the seat of Wanneroo since its creation.

-Wanneroo is a bellwether seat that has always been held by the governing party.